Weighted non-autonomous $L^q(L^p)$ maximal regularity for complex systems: Introduction

 Let us come back to the operator $S_2$.
 The classical approach is to rewrite this operator as a pseudo-differential operator.
 This will be presented in Section~\ref{Subsec: S2 bdd}.
 To do so, we have to restrict to a class of more regular right-hand sides $f$.
 This is, however, not a restriction, since we can use a standard approximation argument for the equation.
 This will be explained in Step~1 in the proof of Theorem~\ref{Thm: main result} in Section~\ref{Sec: proof main result}.
 We emphasize that this approximation argument does not rely, yet, on the explicit control of implicit constants for weak $(p,q)$-solutions.
-Eventually,~\cite{HP} leads to boundedness of $S_2$ provided we can verify that $(\tau, s) \mapsto 2\pi i \tau (2\pi i \tau + (\cB_s + \shift))^{-1}$ in an \emph{$R$-Yamazaki symbol}.
-The definition of an $R$-Yamazaki symbol and the verification of this condition are presented in Lemma~\ref{Lem: R-Yamazaki}.
+Eventually,~\cite{PS06} leads to boundedness of $S_2$ provided we can verify that $(\tau, s) \mapsto 2\pi i \tau (2\pi i \tau + (\cB_s + \shift))^{-1}$ satisfies some $R$-boundedness and regularity conditions.
+The precise assumption and its verification are presented in Lemma~\ref{Lem: R-Yamazaki}.
 This uses two ingredients.
 First, that the coefficients are $\Contt^\eps(\Lx^\infty)$.
-Second, that the operators $(\cB_\tt + \shift)$ are uniformly $R$-sectorial, that is to say, their resolvents are $R$-bounded on a common sector, and the implied constants are independent of time.
+Second, that the operators $(\cB_\tt + \shift)$ are jointly $R$-sectorial.
+Let us remark that the results in~\cite{PS06} are not weighted, but we will explain the necessary changes.

 Uniform $R$-sectoriality is treated in Section~\ref{Subsec: uniform R-bounds}.
 On the one hand, we have to carefully trace the constants in well-known results on $R$-boundedness (more precisely, the approach based on off-diagonal bounds from~\cite{KW}).
-On the other hand, we combine the elliptic solvability theory of Dong and Kim (see Proposition~\ref{Prop: DK elliptic}) with recent advances for the Kato square root property~\cite{Lp-Kato} to eventually prove $\Lx^p$-boundedness for the semigroup generated by $-(\cB_\tt + \shift)$ with uniform constants in Theorem~\ref{Thm: Lp bounds semigroup}.
+On the other hand, we combine the elliptic solvability theory of Dong and Kim (see Proposition~\ref{Prop: DK elliptic}) with recent advances around the Kato square root property~\cite{Lp-Kato} to eventually prove $\Lx^p$-boundedness for the semigroup generated by $-(\cB_\tt + \shift)$ with uniform constants in Theorem~\ref{Thm: Lp bounds semigroup}.
 This result is complemented by further insights on elliptic operators with minimal spatial regularity in Section~\ref{Sec: Elliptic}.
 In contrast to~\cite{Fackler18}, we are able to also treat complex systems.
 This is because we do not rely on the Gaussian bounds from~\cite{Auscher-Tchamitchian} anymore.